Financing your degreeA general guide on the cost of living in London in addition to your fees

 Postgraduate Masters Loan

 For UK, and possibly EU students, loans are available with repayment delayed to after qualifying.
 For the MRes the standard postgraduate loan scheme (£10,609 in 2018) can be used.

 Doctoral student loans were introduced in the UK in 2018.
 These loans are available to new students starting their PhD in the 2019/20 academic year.
-You may be able to borrow u to £25,000 to help pay university fees, living costs and other expenses.
+You may be able to borrow a loan to help pay university fees, living costs and other expenses.
 You can also check your personal eligibility on the Government website.

 Visit Find a PhD for a comprehensive list of frequently asked questions.